 So what other options of protein do we have that compares to whey protein?
 Although nothing else can compete with whey on the exact same scale, the next best and closest protein alternative or supplement is Soy Protein.

-Although there’s plenty of skepticism regarding soy protein, it has proven to be considered as a great protein alternative to anyone who wishes to use it due to body issues or preference.
+Although there’s plenty of scepticism regarding soy protein, it has proven to be considered as a great protein alternative to anyone who wishes to use it due to body issues or preference.
 One advantage of Soy protein is its ability when digested in promoting protein muscle synthesis at a higher rate compared to Whey while also showing an increase in lean muscle mass for users the same as Whey does.

 Just like whey, soy protein comes in different forms.
 You can get soy protein supplements in concentrate, isolate or textured powder form, with my recommendation of which to take being Soy Protein Isolate.
 This is because Isolate is as pure of a protein form as we can get.
 In isolate, almost all of the fats and carbs are removed and filtered out which results in an almost 100% pure protein supplement.
-In most cases, 10% or less of the supplement is made up other non-protein sources, such as fats and carbs.
+In most cases, 10% or less of the supplement is made up of other non-protein sources, such as fats and carbs.

 Which Is Superior?

-Soy protein is also seen to show the highest amount of absorption in amino acids after consumption and is the only protein supplement that is a complete amino acid, while Whey protein is rich in most amino acids, Soy contains all of the essential amino amino acids.
-Soy protein also offers the health benefits soy beans provide such as lowering LDL (low-density lipoprotein) and keeping HDL (high-density lipoprotein) stable.
+Soy protein is also seen to show the highest amount of absorption in amino acids after consumption and is the only protein supplement that is a complete amino acid, while Whey protein is rich in most amino acids, Soy contains all of the essential amino acids.
+Soy protein also offers the health benefits soybeans provide such as lowering LDL (low-density lipoprotein) and keeping HDL (high-density lipoprotein) stable.

 Soy also provides aid to bone strength in most cases as well.
 And the greatest single advantage Soy protein offers over almost all whey protein products is the cost difference.
 Soy protein products tend to be much cheaper in comparison to whey protein supplements.
-If you cannot consume dairy or are on a vegan or plant based diet, soy protein is without a doubt the best choice for you.
+If you cannot consume dairy or are on a vegan or plant-based diet, soy protein is without a doubt the best choice for you.
 However, if you are not a vegan and are not lactose intolerant, the choice is up to you, although many people will still prefer and recommend Whey.
 However, at this point its simply down to your preference.